 Comparing apples to oranges: Pretty much like bschools, each essay editing and application consulting team has its own uniqueness.
 A ranking tries to force everyone into the same slot.

 Lack of useful insights: General motherhood style rankings for MBA consultants will end up similar to MBA rankings.
 They’ll rely more on quantitative factors that are easier to measure and rank.

-It would be counter-productive to have some third party (like a leading publication) take on the task of evaluating consultants based on their (often controversial and flawed) methodology and telling you which team to engage with.
+It would be counter-productive to have some third party (like a leading publication) take on the task of evaluating consultants based on some (often controversial, flawed and easy-to-manipulate) methodology and telling you which team to engage with.